 The Silent Movie Theatre in 2010.
 It had been operated by Cinefamily since 2007.
 Thanks to Don Solosan of the Los Angeles Historic Theatre Foundation for his photo.

-The news: The building is under renovation by Dan and Sammy Harkam and when reopened will be called the Fairfax Cinema.
+The news: The building is under renovation by Dan and Sammy Harkam and when reopened in fall 2019 will be called the Fairfax Cinema.
 The Harkams own the theatre and had been involved in both the founding of Cinefamily, as well as active in the organization's operations.
 Cinefamily closed the theatre in 2017 the wake of a sexual abuse scandal.

 See "Exclusive: Peek Inside Silent Movie Theater Renovations," a July 22, 2018 post on the Cinefamily Accountability blog for a discussion of the remodel and many photos.
 A bar, restaurant, and garden space behind the theatre will be part of the new operation.
 "Fairfax Theater Floorplans," a July 29 post showed the layout for the new operation.
 Thanks to Jonathan Raines for spotting the articles.